-With the abolition of national curriculum levels, Lynch Hill made the decision to adopt the Rising

-Stars Assessment Programme and, more recently, Insight Tracker.
-These programmes clearly support teachers and pupils, for they offer progression statements or 'ladders of progression' for each year group, enabling teachers to evaluate individual pupil progress and identify the next steps in learning for the child.
+With the abolishment of national curriculum levels, Lynch Hill made the decision to adopt the Rising Stars Assessment Programme and, more recently, Insight Tracker.
+This programme clearly supports teachers and pupils, for it offers progression statements or 'ladders of progression' for each year group, enabling teachers to evaluate individual pupil progress and identify the next steps in learning for the child.
 Targets are set after a discussion between teacher and pupil and pupils are very much involved in the assessment and evaluation process throughout the year.